AdobeDocs/workfront.en/help/quicksilver/manage-work/requests/create-requests/create-submit-requests.md

    >[!TIP]
    >
-   >If you selected a draft ```or a previous path```, the topic groups and queue topics are already selected.
+   >If you selected a draft or a previous path, the topic groups and queue topics are already selected.
 You can select a different one, if needed.

 1. Depending on what fields the Workfront administrator enabled in the **New Issue Fields** section of the **Queue Details**&nbsp;subtab on the project, you might find&nbsp;any of the following fields when you submit a new request: